Ivyson/Test-2CG-Test/README.md

 ## Debugging

 If you encounter any issues or errors, you can check the browser console for debugging information.
 The console logs shader compilation details and projection matrix values for debugging purposes.
-For any enquiries you can just contact me through my github account @`Iyson` or email at brandonrohrer@telegmail.com
+For any enquiries you can just contact me through my github account @`Ivyson` or email at brandonrohrer@telegmail.com